Asteraceae: Sunflower Family – Cichorieae (Dandelion) Tribe: Silverpuffs etc.

 The Sunflower family is a very large family with over 25,000 members.
-Botanists subdivide the family into a number of tribes of which 14 are represented in Monterey County, one of these, the Heliantheae or Sunflower tribe, being further broken down into subtribes of which 9 are represented in Monterey County.
-The Cichorieae (Dandelion) tribe has two distinctive features.
-The first is that they all have stems with milky sap.
-The second (and more important) is that they do not have disk and ray flowers like typical daisies.
-Instead they have what are called “ligules” which resemble strap-like ray flowers but, unlike ray flowers, have both male and female parts – without which no reproduction would be possible.
-Another difference is that ray flowers have 0–3 lobes at the tip; ligules have 5.
-This page covers a few plants with particularly prominent seedheads.
+Botanists subdivide the family into a number of tribes, of which 14 are present in Monterey County.
+The Cichorieae (Dandelion) tribe has several distinctive features.
+First, they all have stems with milky sap.
+Second, they do not have disk and ray flowers like typical daisies.
+Instead they have “ligules”, which resemble strap-like ray flowers.
+Unlike ray flowers, ligules have both male and female parts – a necessity for reproduction in the absence of disc flowers.
+A third difference is that ray flowers have 0–3 lobes at the tip; ligules have 5.
+This page covers a few plants with puffy seedheads.